-- Brown bacon in a pan and reserve grease.
+- Brown the bacon in a skillet and reserve drippings.

 - Rinse well and pat dry.

-- Mix the coconut flour, garlic powder, salt, and pepper.
+- In a medium size bowl, mix together the coconut flour, salt, garlic powder, and pepper.

-- Grease the bottom of a 9x13 inch baking dish with the bacon grease.
+- Grease the bottom of a 9x13 inch baking dish with the bacon drippings.

 - Dredge the liver slices in the coconut flour mixture and place in the baking dish.

-- Thinly slice the onions into rings and layer on top of the liver mixture.
+- Thinly slice the onions into rings and layer on top of the liver slices.

 - Cut butter in to small pats and place over sliced onions.

-- Add water to the pan to keep all moisture from cooking off.
+- Add the water to the pan to keep all moisture from cooking off.

-- Place in oven and cook at least 30-40 minutes until well cooked and onions are soft.
+- Place the pan in the oven and cook at least 30-40 minutes or until well cooked and onions are soft.
 It may take up to an hour depending on the thickness of the liver slices.

-- While cooking, crumble or cut bacon into little pieces.
+- While the liver is cooking, crumble or cut the bacon into little pieces.

-- Remove from oven and sprinkle with bacon pieces.
+- Remove the liver from the oven, sprinkle with bacon pieces, and enjoy!